keepforever/apollo-link-state-example/README.md

+# Note
+### You need to create a github token to use this app.
+Should be locally in the .env or create a new one if you cannot find it.

+# Everthing below here is boiler README.md
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>